Contents: click to jump to a section

 Windsor is a great day out all year round, but a Christmas trip to Windsor Castle is something very special.

-From the moment you enter Castle Hill you will see decorations and ornaments fit for a queen.
-Although our Queen Elizabeth doesn’t actually spend Christmas Day at Windsor Castle, the Royal Standard was flying.
-This indicates that she was in residence during out visit.
+From the moment you enter Castle Hill you’ll see decorations and ornaments fit for a queen.
+Although our Queen Elizabeth doesn’t usually spend Christmas Day at Windsor Castle*, the Royal Standard was flying when we were there.
+This indicates that she was in residence at the castle during our visit.
+However, as you’d imagine, Windsor Castle is larger than the average home and we didn’t even get a glimpse of Her Majesty.
+Nor even of the royal corgis!

-It looks like no expense was spared on the Christmas decorations at Windsor Castle and it all looked perfectly ready for the festive season.
+As you’d expect, the Queen spares no expense on the Christmas decorations at Windsor Castle and it all looked perfectly ready for the festive season.
+However, she does recycle her decorations and tries to reuse as much as possible.

-Unsurprisingly, the castle looks great.
-The Christmas trees are tall and magnificently decorated and the royal rooms have been decked out with festive adornments.
-There are shimmering reds and gold, which compliment the ornate decor of the stately rooms.
+Unsurprisingly, the castle looked fabulous.
+The Christmas trees are tall and magnificently decorated and the royal rooms were decked out with festive adornments.
+It was all perfectly co-ordinated with shimmering reds and gold, complimenting the furnishings of the stately rooms.

 St George's Gate